Florents-Tselai/spat/README.md

 I aim to provide Redis-like semantics and data structures within SQL, offering good enough functionality to support that critical 20% of use cases.
 This approach simplifies state and data sharing across queries without the need to manage a separate cache service alongside the primary database.

-## Background

-Spat relies on the two following features of Postgres

-- PG10 Introduced dynamic shared memory areas (DSA) in [13df76a](https://github.com/postgres/postgres/commit/13df76a)
-- PG17 Introduced the dynamic shared memory registry in [8b2bcf3](https://github.com/postgres/postgres/commit/8b2bcf3)

-Internally, it stores its data in a `dshash`:
-This is an open hashing hash table with a linked list at each table entry.
-It supports dynamic resizing to prevent the linked lists from growing too long on average.
-Currently, only growing is supported: the hash table never becomes smaller.

 ## FAQ